FloorBroekgaarden/growl-syntheticstellarpopconvolve/docs/source/convolution_documentation.rst

           0
    * - chunk_total
      - Description:
           Total number of chunks to be considered.
-Should be an integer rounded up.
+Should be an integer rounded up calculated as ceil(<total entries in input dataframe>/<chunk size>).

        Default value:
           0